Author: Jeff Bacon

 Coordinate With Custody and Visitation

-When parenting time is shifting, we coordinate the support modification with the visitation work that drives it.
+When parenting time is shifting, we pair the support modification with the visitation work that drives it.

 Honest Counsel

-We tell you straight what realistic modification outcomes look like before you spend on a motion that will not move the needle.
+We tell you straight what a realistic outcome looks like.
+You know before you spend on a motion that will not move the needle.

 Does remarriage affect child support in Oklahoma?